Why won’t kids flock to the church on Sundays anymore? They sure

 - Offer a one-, two-, or three-day mini-camp for children over

-Christmas or spring break.
+winter or spring break.
 Use special themes such as Camp

 build intrigue for missions in the future.
 Mini-camps offer these